Hawaiian Way Fund: Accountability

 As a community development and cultural fund, the HWF ensures that the donor gifts directly touch Hawaiian communities.
-To ensure maximum impact of these gifts, CNHA dedicates its most senior officers to the administration of the fund at no salary cost to the Fund itself.
-The HWF has an advisory committee that is appointed by the CNHA board of directors and/or its executive committee.
+To ensure maximum impact of these gifts, Hawaiian Council dedicates its most senior officers to the administration of the fund at no salary cost to the Fund itself.
+The HWF has an advisory committee that is appointed by the Hawaiian Council board of directors and/or its executive committee.
 The advisory committee convenes throughout the year to oversee fiscal accountability, fundraising activities, and eligibility of Partner Recipients.
 They represent the best in their respective fields and bring important perspectives and energy to the fund.

-The HWF is subject to CNHA’s annual audit by an independent accounting firm located in Honolulu, Hawaii.
-With oversight by an advisory committee and CNHA’s 15-member board of directors, the HWF presents a credible fund that values accountability and transparent reporting.
+The HWF is subject to Hawaiian Council's annual audit by an independent accounting firm located in Honolulu, Hawaii.
+With oversight by an advisory committee and Hawaiian Council's 15-member board of directors, the HWF presents a credible fund that values accountability and transparent reporting.